ma82/session/README.md

 In the unlikely case that they run, please check if the output corresponds to that in the provided `.out` files.
 Note that examples can be non-deterministic, though.

+## Documentation

+    make html

+**Warning** The above should work in any system, however I use that command with a (too buggy to share) patch to Agda that translates the Markdown paragraphs to HTML using `pandoc`.

+I guess the same can be done more properly using `PandocAgda` from Hackage (which I never tried), but you might need to change the command.

 ## [License](https://www.gnu.org/licenses/gpl.html)